Gift (1966 film): Censorship controversy

 The intense debate for or against censorship that preceded the premiere, many believe undermined the last arguments for maintaining censorship in Denmark (which was abolished altogether a few years later in 1969).

 The film’s paradoxical anti-consumption and anti-porn message was mixed up with explicit pornographic sequences, never seen before in a commercial feature film, in any country.
 The fact these scenes were primary, and that the film had received an official Film Fund grant, contributed to the dilemma of the censorship committee.

 Thomsen uncompromising, fought loudly and publicly for his artistic freedom, and arranged uncensored (more than well attended) previews with an alternative jury and students at Copenhagen University.

 The state censorship board already inclined to release written works (1967), feeling compelled to find a compromise, consisting of cutting a haze filter "X" over the "censored" sections.
 And in doing so, it was argued, transforming an anti-pornographic film into pornography, all unintentionally helpful in marketing.

 Critics reception

-Exported to USA as the latest daring Scandinavian film, the US Customs had simply cut off the "X" parts, before the New York premiere in January 1968.
+Exported to USA as the latest daring Scandinavian film, the US Customs had simply removed the "X" rated material, before the New York premiere in January 1968.
 Unexpectedly it received some positive reviews, which noted that Denmark was now a leader in film development into the unknown.

-The critics back home in Denmark, however, did not like the image of the nation the film gave, and rejected it as tone deaf as for characters depicted.
+The critics in Denmark, however, did not like the image of the nation the film gave, and rejected it as tone deaf as for characters depicted.
 Nevertheless, it contained such “current” topics as book censorship, pornography and the protagonist's work with a handheld camera à la mode "New Wave".